knunezz/friendly-assignment-tracker/README.md

 FullCalenda

 ## Why I Built This
 I created this project to gain experience with full-stack web development while building something I could actually use as a student.
-Through this project, I learned how to work with databases, user authentication, CRUD operations, templates, and dynamic calendar integrations.
+Through this project, I learned how to work with databases, user authentication, CRUD operations, templates, and calendar integrations.

 ## Screenshots